 Do some research.
 Know the prices of similar properties.
 Make sure your prices aren’t high enough that it will discourage potential buyers.
 Remember, you aren't the only one selling a property.

 Also, know that it is illegal to misrepresent a property's price to any buyers.
 This also includes advertising the property at a selling price that is lower than the market trends.

-Also know which to sell and what not to sell.
-Items (also known as chattel) that you don't want to be sold needs to be excluded in the contract of sale.
-Remember too that first impression last, so make sure to know how to present your property to your potential buyers before taking some photos for advertising.
-Also, remember to not exclude other potential buyers when presenting a property.
+Remember too that first impressions last, so make sure you know how to present your property to your potential buyers before taking some photos for advertising.

 By not paying an agent a hefty commission you give yourself more room to move on the sale price, putting you at an advantage against similar properties in the market.
-You can also know for you sure that enquiries are being responded to as quickly as possible and are properly followed up instead of being in the dark as to what's going on.
-If you're not sure of how to price your property, we can even provide you with a detailed breakdown of sale statistics for Adelaide (or a specific suburb within SA), as well as an estimated value of your property itself.
+You can also know for sure that enquiries are being responded to as quickly as possible and are properly followed up.
+If you're not sure of how to price your property, we can provide you with a detailed breakdown of sale statistics for Adelaide (or a specific suburb within SA), as well as an estimated value of your property.

 Adelaide private sale and rental reviews

 Nicole who leased her Port Adelaide property privately via PropertyNow says, “Using Property Now made advertising easy.
 The forms made it easy for tenant applications and all phone calls/emails were passed on immediately.
 The team were quick to reply to any questions I had.
 I would use this site again.”